ksu-cs-textbooks/cis400/content/2-desktop-development/04-data-binding.md/13-wpf-example.md

 </UserControl>
 ```

-It's a simple stack of labels and editing controls (`TextBoxe`s, a `DatePicker`, and a `CheckBox`).
+It's a simple stack of labels and editing controls (`TextBox`es, a `DatePicker`, and a `CheckBox`).
 We use a `Border` with its `Padding` property set to provide some whitespace around these controls.
 Similarily, we have set a `Margin` on the checkbox the space between it and the control beneath it is similar to the `TextBox`s.

 ### PersonList Class
 And the XAML for the `PersonList` control is: